BLESSED ARE THE POOR IN THE SPIRIT

-Therefore, don’t be so rich or full in the spirit that you no longer have no room or need for God in your life.
+Therefore, don’t be so rich or full in the spirit that you no longer have no need for God in your life.
 It is only the poor in the spirit that will always have unlimited access to the inexhaustible riches, graces or resources of the kingdom of heaven.

 The Lord Jesus teaches, “Blessed are the poor in the spirit, for theirs is the kingdom of heaven.”
 (Matt.
 5:3 NKJV).

 God only gives attention to the poor in the spirit, not to the rich in spirit!

 God said through Isaiah, “For all these things my hand has made, and they are mine, says the Lord; but to this man only will I give attention, to him who is poor and broken in spirit, fearing my word.”
 (Isa.
 66:2 BBE).

 Prayer: My Dear Holy Spirit, stir up a fresh and insatiable hunger in my soul today for revelation knowledge of Jesus Christ, in Jesus’ name.
 Amen.